 Some students may choose to earn the Infant Observation Certificate.
 In that case, they will contract with the parent/baby couple for approximately two years of weekly observations.

 The seminars will take place approximately twice a month except around major holidays and IPI training weekends.
 Each seminar will be two hours in length during which we will discuss book chapters, assigned readings, and infant/caretaker observations.
-Once accepted into the seminar and the number of students is determined, participants will receive the program dates for each seminar.
+Once accepted into the seminar and the number of students is determined, participants will receive the detailed information for each seminar.